joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 ~~~

 Any kind of parent element will do.
 The router code sets the property `innerHTML`.
 Components, that are being used to provide router content need registration too.
 They ___must___ have a name, too, because that's the way the router internally activates the component.

+> There is just one default outlet.
+See further below for using named outlets.

 ### Register Routes